adham192/adham192/README.md

   📚 I'm currently learning Data Science, Machine Learning, Deep Learning, and LLMs (LangChain & RAG)<br>
   🎯 Goals: build impactful real-world projects, grow as a strong software/ML engineer, and land solid internship opportunities<br>
-  🎲 Fun fact: I understand concepts best after breaking things, debugging them, and then explaining them like I’m teaching
+  🎲 Fun fact: I enjoy learning new concepts from scratch, exploring unfamiliar technologies, and taking on new challenges that push me to grow
 </p>

 ###